chauasau/Face-Detection-with-Ultraface-and-DeepStream-for-Jetson-Orin-Nano/README.md

     deepstream-app --version
     ```

-- Follow the instructions in [NVIDIA DeepStream SDK documentation](https://docs.nvidia.com/metropolis/deepstream/7.1/index.html) for installation, in this project I use DeepStream 7.1 to be compatible with Jetpack6.1.
+- Follow the instructions in [NVIDIA DeepStream SDK documentation](https://docs.nvidia.com/metropolis/deepstream/7.1/index.html) for installation, in this project I use DeepStream 7.1 to be compatible with Jetpack 6.1.

 - Check again if the installation success:
     ```bash